anbaig/sample-encryption-in-transit-for-kubernetes/deploy-core-pki/README.md

 # Deploy core PKI tooling and AWS Private CA

 This module installs the core PKI tooling to allow you to setup end to end encryption and utilize TLS for your Kubernetes cluster.
 It accomplishes this by setting up AWS Private CA as a cert-manager certificate issuer for your cluster.
-In later modules, you will be able to use this core setup to deploy TLS-enabled services and mTLS between pods.
+Optionally, it can also install ACM Controller and external-dns for public certificate workflows.

 ## Overview

 This module executes the following actions:
 1. Installs an [AWS Private CA management controller](https://github.com/aws-controllers-k8s/acmpca-controller)
-1. Creates an AWS Private CA (or uses an existing one you provide)
+2. Creates an AWS Private CA (or uses an existing one you provide)
-2. Configures IAM permissions for Kubernetes to access AWS Private CA
+3. Configures IAM permissions for Kubernetes to access AWS Private CA
-3. Installs cert-manager
+4. Installs cert-manager
-4. Installs the [AWS Private CA Connector for Kubernetes](https://github.com/cert-manager/aws-privateca-issuer), a cert-manager issuer
+5. Installs the [AWS Private CA Connector for Kubernetes](https://github.com/cert-manager/aws-privateca-issuer), a cert-manager issuer
-5. Creates a ClusterIssuer resource that allows cert-manager to begin issuing from your AWS Private CA
+6. Creates a ClusterIssuer resource that allows cert-manager to begin issuing from your AWS Private CA
+7. **Optionally** (with `--include-public-pki`): Installs an [AWS Certificate Manager Controller](https://github.com/aws-controllers-k8s/acm-controller) and [external-dns](https://github.com/kubernetes-sigs/external-dns), leveraging AWS Route53 support, for public certificate workflows

 ## Usage